kmtos/InsightDataEngineeringCodingChallenge/README.md

 This also makes processing the data easy, and can be made simpler to debug.
 You can write the output of this sorting is into a file by calling of the function "" in the class.
 This output csv file will be saved in the output directory.

+# Duplicate and Whitespace Tests

-I created a test based off of the test in "itcont.txt", with the addition of multiple entries.
+I created a test, called "test_duplicates", based off of the test in "itcont.txt", with the addition of multiple entries that have random whitespace, along with entries that don't have enough elements.
+I ignore all entries that don't have enough entries, or if the drug is empty, or if the last name is empty.
+I thought about cutting out data that didn't have a first name, but I figured that they could still be included in the total drug counts.
+I also ignore elements that have names that are only numbers or a price that contains non-numbers, because I figured this would be improperly inputted data.
+I did include drug names that included letters, because I thought that drugs being identified with a specific number seems reasonable.
-I did this to check that the sorting fully caught all defined duplicates, and that it totalled the money spent correctly.
+I did this to check that the sorting fully caught all defined duplicates, and that it totalled the money spent correctly, with any combination of the above possible messy data entries.

-I also wanted to test for whitespace.
+# Speed Tests

+I added a couple large dataset tests, called "test_large", "test_larger", "test_largest", to see how long it takes.
+I don't have the memory on my computer to use the entire dataset on my computer, so I made incrementally bigger ones.
+Below are my tests:

+TIME: 0.0003688335418701172
+[PASS]: test_1 top_cost_drug.txt
+TIME: 0.0004494190216064453
+[PASS]: test_duplicates top_cost_drug.txt
+TIME: 0.4426097869873047
+[PASS]: test_large top_cost_drug.txt
+TIME: 5.097609043121338
+[PASS]: test_larger top_cost_drug.txt
+TIME: 367.963036775589
+[PASS]: test_largest top_cost_drug.txt
+[Mon Jul 16 14:04:46 PDT 2018] 5 of 5 tests passed